 During an emergency situation, your medical specialist reviews your symptoms and medical history and then performs a blood test, as well as an echocardiogram, to diagnose if you had, or are having, a heart attack.

-When you come in for cardiac care at Premier Cardiac and Vascular, Dr. Banerjee may also perform an electrocardiogram to assess heart health and your heart attack risk.
+When you come in for cardiac care at Premier Cardiac and Vascular, the team may also perform an electrocardiogram to assess heart health and your heart attack risk.
 Certain health conditions, such as diabetes or high blood pressure, increase your risk of having a heart attack, which may require additional monitoring and management.

-If you’ve had a heart attack, Dr. Banerjee conducts additional testing for coronary artery disease (CAD) to look for blockages in your arteries and also a stress test to assess your heart’s health during physical activity.
+If you’ve had a heart attack, the team conducts additional testing for coronary artery disease (CAD) to look for blockages in your arteries and also a stress test to assess your heart’s health during physical activity.

-When necessary, Dr. Banerjee also prescribes medication to lower blood pressure or cholesterol levels if lifestyle modification fails to lessen these risk factors.
+When necessary, the team will also prescribes medication to lower blood pressure or cholesterol levels if lifestyle modification fails to lessen these risk factors.

 A heart attack is a serious health issue that requires immediate medical attention and ongoing care.
 Call Premier Cardiac and Vascular today or request an appointment online to schedule a consultation with a cardiac specialist.